-The IPL is a ‘rolling’ list which is updated periodically as proposals move through stages of development and delivery and to respond to emerging challenges and opportunities.
-In addition, IA publishes an annual ‘refresh’ of the IPL including new infrastructure Initiatives submitted by state and territory governments.
-The 2017 annual update was published by IA on 25 February 2017 and included two new projects and three new initiatives for Queensland.
+The list is updated as proposals move through stages of development and delivery.
+It also responds to emerging challenges and opportunities.
+An annual list is published, including new infrastructure initiatives submitted by state and territory governments.

-Ipswich Motorway – Rocklea to Darra Stage 1c (funded)
+- Ipswich Motorway Upgrade – Rocklea to Darra (remaining sections)

 - M1 Pacific Motorway capacity (Eight Mile Plains to Tugun)